mdepuydt-dtt/vibecoding-2025/README.md

 You're all set!
 Use the Copilot `Agent Mode` to get started on the changes!

+## Getting Started with ChatGPT or Gemini
+- Copy the `repomix.xml` file from the app you want to change/modify
+- Open https://www.chatgpt.com or https://gemini.google.com and sign in with your account
+- Add the `repomix.xml` file to the chat and enable the `Canvas`
+- Start your prompt with the following text:
+`I have this app that I want to modify.
+Can you load it in the Canvas and make the necessary changes?
+Here is what I want: ...`

 ### Inspiration ideas
 - Change the color scheme / theme of the app to something flashy or exotic, for example a Cyberpunk theme, Hawaii, Old Western style, Barbie inspired, Disco, ...
 - Add additional features to the app, such as new menu items, pages, dashboards, ...